Copula Conformal Prediction for Multi-step Time Series Forecasting: Related Work

 Most relevant to our work is the recent endeavor in generalizing CP to time-series forecasting.
 According to \cite{Schaar2021conformaltime} there are two settings: data generated from (1) one single time series or (2) multiple independent time series.
-For the first setting, ACI \citep{gibbs2021adaptive} and EnbPI \citep{xu2021conformal} developed CP algorithms that relax the exchangeability assumption while maintaining asymptotic validity via online learning (former) and ensembling (later); \cite{zaffran2022adaptive} further improves online adaptation, and \cite{sousa2022general} combines EnbPI with conformal quantile regression \citep{romano2019conformalized} to model heteroscedastic time series.
-However, because these algorithms operate on one single time series, the validity guarantees are on \textit{average} over the predicted time steps and are asymptotic, rather than covering the full horizon as in our setting.
+For the first setting, ACI \citep{gibbs2021adaptive} and EnbPI \citep{xu2021conformal} developed CP algorithms that relax the exchangeability assumption while maintaining asymptotic validity via online learning (former) and ensembling (later); \cite{zaffran2022adaptive} further improves online adaptation. \cite{sousa2022general} combines EnbPI with conformal quantile regression \citep{romano2019conformalized} to model heteroscedastic time series.
+However, because these algorithms operate on one single time series, the validity guarantees do not cover the full horizon, posing issues for application in high-risk settings.

-CopulaCPTS is developed for the second setting where data is generated from many independent time series. \cite{Schaar2021conformaltime} shares the same setting but provides only a univariate solution.
-We show that their method of applying Bonferroni correction produces inefficient confidence regions, especially for multidimensional data or long prediction horizons. \cite{neeven2018weather} and \cite{messoudi2020multitarget} are CP algorithms for multi-target regression for non-temporal data, creating box-like regions to account for the correlations between the labels.
-In our work, we develop CoupulaCPTS for multivariate multi-step time series forecasting.
+We focus on the setting where data consists of many independent time series. \cite{Schaar2021conformaltime} shares the same setting as ours but provides only a univariate time series solution.
+We show that their method of applying Bonferroni correction produces inefficient confidence regions, especially for multidimensional data or long prediction horizons. \cite{messoudi2021copula} uses a copula function for multi-target CP for non-temporal data, creating box-like regions to account for the correlations between the labels.
+However, they do not provide theoretical proof and empirical results have shown that are often invalid.
+This paper builds upon these works and presents a novel two-step algorithm with guaranteed multivariate multi-step coverage and efficient confidence regions.